2+2 (car body style): Definition

 By standard definition, all cars in the 2+2 category have two front seats and two rear seats.
-Other common characteristics for 2+2 cars include relatively little room for the rear passengers and a coupé body with two doors.
+Other common characteristics for 2+2 cars include relatively little room for the rear passengers and a "streamlined" body with two doors.
+While 2+2 seating is most commonly associated with coupés, especially those which strongly favour front passenger seating such as sports cars and gran turismos, certain convertibles with "auxiliary"-type rear seats may also be regarded as 2+2s.

-Convertibles and targa top cars are often considered 2+2 vehicles.
+Some vehicles (such as the TVR Cerbera and Toyota iQ) have been marketed as "3+1" due to their front passenger seat having more space for forward adjustment than the driver's, allowing for more leg room for one rear-seat passenger.

 Usage

 There are many coupés which meet the definition of a 2+2 but are not described by their manufacturers as such.
-This is because the term 2+2 is most often used to distinguish cars with what typically amounts to "auxiliary" rear seating, at times enlarged from from a 2-seat version of the same model to accommodate it, such as the Jaguar E-type fixed-head coupé 2+2.
-Other similar examples include the Lotus Elan +2, and Nissan 300ZX 2+2.
+This is because the term 2+2 is most often used to distinguish cars with what typically amounts to "auxiliary" rear seating, at times enlarged from a 2-seat version of the same model to accommodate it, such as the Jaguar E-type fixed-head coupé 2+2.
+Other similar examples of stretched 2-seaters include the Lotus Elan +2, Mazda RX-8, and Nissan 280ZX 2+2.